 - Cracks in your foundation walls.

-ABT offers a wide range of repair solutions that accommodate the variety of soil types and conditions found in eastern Wisconsin, and the different types of foundations for houses.
+ABT offers a wide range of repair solutions, including slab foundation repair, that accommodate the variety of soil types and conditions found in eastern Wisconsin, and the different types of foundations for houses.

-Most homes in this area are built on a full-basement foundation, a crawl space or concrete slab.
+Most homes in this area are built on a full-basement foundation, a crawl space or concrete slab foundation.
 Many types of materials can be used to build a full basement or crawl space.
 These include:

 Poured concrete: The most common type of foundation for a crawl space or a full basement, the poured concrete foundation is usually reinforced with steel rebar.
 Some contractors say it resists water pressure better.
 Structural cracks are easy to spot.